Separation Agreement Drafted – What’s Next?

 You either have your family law lawyer work with you to consider all the relevant terms which will be drafted into a separation agreement, or you’ve decided to work in a collaborative fashion together with your independent counsel.

 The first draft of the agreement has been presented to you for consideration.
 Here’s a survey of some of the questions you and your lawyer need to be alert to.

 - Are the terms on point?
 Does the agreement provide for what was agreed upon in the negotiations?
 Does it include all you want it to cover?
 Do the terms recognize all forms of contribution to the business, family home, and growth of investment funds, including forfeited opportunities to help one spouse develop their career, sharing of domestic responsibilities and child care?
 The law recognizes the money’s worth of childcare as a valuable family contribution to be part of the spousal support considerations.

-- Security for the support provisions: If child or spousal support are to be paid from one partner or spouse to the other, has the agreement accounted for exigencies of the payor’s health, loss or interruption of income, death ensuring that there is no interruption in support payments?
-In the event one spouse predeceases the other while a child remains entitled to receive support, have sufficient steps been taken to safeguard the child’s best interests?
+- Security for the support provisions: If a child or spousal support is to be paid from one partner or spouse to the other, has the agreement accounted for exigencies of the payor’s health, loss or interruption of income, death ensuring that there is no interruption in support payments?
+In the event, one spouse predeceases the other while a child remains entitled to receive support, have sufficient steps been taken to safeguard the child’s best interests?

 - Internal consistency: To safeguard the enforceability of the negotiated terms, look for consistency between the substantial provisions ensuring that related terms and waivers do not conflict.
 For example, a plan of spousal support provisions stepped down over a decade should not be terminated prematurely by the inclusion of a support waiver which may inadvertently conclude the support payments before the final term has been satisfied.
 Similarly, if the agreement survives death, then the release provisions should mirror those allowances.